ileoh/case_estrelabet/reports/executive_summary.md

 - Missing deposit values indicate no deposit

 ### Limitations
+- **First-Session Only Features**: Model intentionally uses only data available at time of first session to avoid data leakage
+- **Moderate Predictive Power**: ROC-AUC ~0.60 reflects the difficulty of predicting churn with limited initial data
 - Relatively small dataset (1,446 users)
 - 18-month period may not capture full seasonality
 - No user acquisition cost data